Soft Tissue Sarcomas

 What causes soft tissue sarcomas?

-What are the signs and symptoms of soft tissue sarcomas?
+What are the symptoms of soft tissue sarcomas?

 What are soft tissue sarcoma care options?

-, radiation therapy and targeted therapy are also often used to treat the cancer that has spread beyond the tumor.
+Surgery to remove the tumor is the preferred treatment for soft tissue sarcomas when possible.
+Chemotherapy, radiation therapy and targeted therapy are also used to treat the cancer that has spread beyond the tumor.

 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: 11/6/2017 2:51:08 PM

 Meet our July Patient of the Month, Lacy.
 Lacy was only 2 years old when her parents noticed that something was wrong.
 They took her to various doctors to try to find what could be the cause, Lacy had an 8 cm. tumor in her brain, occupying most of the lower part of her head.